 ThromboStep:

-Diagnostic kit designed to quantify platelet associated immunoglobulin using flow cytometry.
+Diagnostic kit designed to quantify platelet associated immunoglobulin using Flow Cytometry

 Figure 1: Immune Thrombocytopenia.
 The histograms represent comparison of a healthy control sample (1) and immune thrombocytopenia sample (2).